BK557557/DS_Project_1/README.md

 ## Licensing, Authors, Acknowledgements

 Must give credit to Udacity, Kaggle - and of course - Airbnb for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available here.
+You can find the Licensing for the data and other descriptive information at the Kaggle.
 Otherwise, feel free to use the code here as you would like!